alan-turing-institute/colouring-cities/meetings/initial_discussions.md

 4. [ ] Propose in the Friday meeting to have a mega sort-through session of issues in order for me (Ed) to have a project board for the 8 months (any timelined milestones, but ideally just project board unless there are specific deadlines for things)
 5. [ ] Perhaps try a fresh setup on another VM? (this will help with the Terraform-ing)
 6. [ ] Should we set up github discussions
+7. [ ] Make project board in advance of issues meeting

 ## Meeting 14th Jan